Critical configurations for three projective views: Background

-Our goal in this paper is to classify all maximal critical configurations for three cameras.
-The reason we focus primarily on the maximal ones is that every critical configuration is contained in a maximal one and in general the converse is true as well, that any subconfiguration of a critical configuration is also critical.
-The latter is not always true though, since removing some points from a configuration might put the two (formerly different) conjugates into the same orbit under $\PGL(4)$.
+The goal of this paper is to classify all maximal critical configurations for three cameras.
+The reason we focus primarily on the maximal ones is that every critical configuration is contained in a maximal one and (when working with more than one camera) the converse is true as well, any subconfiguration of a critical configuration is itself critical.

-We wrap this section of with a final, useful property of critical configurations, namely that the only property of the cameras we need to consider when exploring critical configurations is the position of their camera centers.
+We conclude this section with a final, useful property of critical configurations, namely that the only property of the cameras we need to consider when exploring critical configurations is the position of their camera centers (i.e. change of coordinates in the images does not affect criticality).